seenigel/sample-argparse/readme.md

 - Write sentences based on the csv data to an output file (the `out` file)

-The argeparse lets me pass the input and output file locations through the CLI as follows:
+The argeparse lets you pass the input and output file locations through the CLI as follows:

 `python write-presidents.py -in presidents.csv -out list.txt`